369geofreeman/machine-learning-algorithms-and-data-structures/Machine-Learning-Algorithms/linear-regression-single-variable/README.md

 Suppose 𝜣₁ = 0.5
-Then our slope will be o.5 as shows below
+Then our slope will be 0.5 as shown below

  <img src="img/img11.png" alt="0.5 slope" width="500"/>

-Now computing J(0.5), it turnes out that the cost function is going to be the sum of the square values of each point defining the line, shown in the img above.
+Now computing J(0.5), it turns out that the cost function is going to be the sum of the square values of each point defining the line, shown in the img above.
 So the difference between (yⁱ) and the predicted value h(xⁱ).
 Given that, the first example is going to be
 (0.5-1)²